jpmhouston/MMWormhole/README.md

 ```

+### Designing Your Communication Scheme

+You can think of message passing between apps and extensions sort of like a web service.
+The web service has endpoints that you can read and write.
+The message identifiers for your MMWormhole messages can be thought of in much the same way.
+A great practice is to design very clear message identifiers so that you immediately know when reading your code who sent the message and why, and what the possible contents of the message might be.
+Just like you would design a web service with clear semantics, you should do the same with your wormhole messaging scheme.

 ## This Fork

 This MMWormhole fork adds the MMQueuedWormhole subclass, with which every message given to passMessageObject:identifier: is received in order by multiple calls to messageWithIdentifier:.